freethenation/unify.js/README.md

 ________________________________
 Calling the box function on an object returns a TreeTin.
 A TreeTin provides a variety of methods related to unification and is the main interface through which you will work with unify.js.
 Some of the useful methods are:

 * TreeTin.unify(tin) : Unifies two tines together.
-Unify returns null when unification fails otherwise it returns [tin1, tin2].
+Unify returns null when unification fails otherwise it returns `[tin1, tin2]`.
 * TreeTin.get(varName) : Gets a variables bound value.
 If a variable is unbound or is bound to another variable a Variable object is returned.
 * TreeTin.getAll() : Returns a dictionary containing all variables and their currently bound values.
 * TreeTin.unbox() : Reverts the box operation returning the original json with bound variable values substituted in.
 * TreeTin.rollback() : Reverts all variable bindings that have resulted from unifying this tin with other tins.
+* TreeTin.bind(varName, expr) : Allows you to manually bind a variable to an expression without unifying.
+If the variable is already bound null is returned otherwise `[tin, exprTin]` is returned.
+The expression can contain variables.

 # Algorithm and Performance
 ________________________________